ciyer87/note-taker/README.md

 # Installation

-Clone the repository from GitHub and open using Visual Studio Code.
+* Clone the repository from GitHub and open using Visual Studio Code.
+* run the command npm install to install dependencies

 # Usage